xvitaly/srcrepair/docs/source/faq.rst

 Valve have completely disabled all FPS-configs in Team Fortress 2 competitive mode.

-.. index:: faq, FPS-configs, hud, download error, FPS-config download error, hud download error
+.. index:: FPS-configs, hud, download error, FPS-config download error, hud download error
 .. _faq-download-error:

 Cannot download FPS-config or HUD.
 How can I fix this?